smithlamar/route_tracker_desktop/README.md

 * Most of the heavy lifting is currently handled in the controller, which realistically needs to be split up into smaller controllers/handlers.
 However, for a quick prototype, the current orginization is good enough to get to a working version of the app.
 Comments are a little on the rough side at the moment, but should be thorough (and accurate) enough in most of the source to have an idea of what's going on.

-* A key for the Bus Tracker and Train Tracker API's is required for requests to work.
+* Keys for the Bus Tracker and Train Tracker APIs are required for requests to work.
 Keys contained in this public source have been redacted.

 * Gson is used for JSON parsing.
 It is declared as dependency in the Maven POM.